accessibilitywars/zaw2/content/builds/alac-condi-specter.md

 3. W3 Xera - Bringing a power option is recommended but this is not a strict contraindication.
 4. W6 Conjured Amalgamate - Bringing a power option is recommended.
 5. W7 Qadim the Peerless - If you need to pylon kite, just play a deadeye.

+#### Benchmark

+The benchmark is based on budget food and no infusions.